iamwouldyou/word-service/README.md

 * Controllers are automatically reloaded when developing, no need to restart server.

 Cons
-* Issue with Ide and dependencies not syncing properly
+* Issue with Intellij and dependencies not syncing properly
 * If using Java will need to use 3rd party api to do DI